 Lots of extra benefits and a bonus scheme tailored to expectant parents

 You and your child will receive comprehensive care through the statutory check-ups conducted during pregnancy.
-You can find out which services are included in the statutory provision of care on our ‘Health checks for expectant mothers’ page.
-We want to ensure that you get the best care during pregnancy and have peace of mind, so as a mother-to-be we cover a range of additional screenings that go beyond the statutory minimum.
-You decide which of the following examinations are important to you, and receive up to 100 euros from us towards the cost.
+You can find out which services are included in the statutory provision of care on our Medical treatment during your pregnancy page.
+We want to ensure that you get the best care during pregnancy and have a bit more peace of mind, so as a mother-to-be we cover a range of additional screenings that go beyond the statutory minimum.

 This test shows whether an expectant mother has been infected with toxoplasmosis and whether there is a risk of it being transmitted to the baby.
 Toxoplasmosis is an infectious disease caused by parasites.
 It is not considered dangerous to adults, but it can be harmful to unborn children.
 Infection with toxoplasmosis pathogens can cause severe developmental damage in unborn babies, which can lead to miscarriage.
 Infection usually occurs from contact with cats, food that has not been fully cooked, raw meat or unwashed fruit or vegetables.
 The toxoplasmosis test determines whether the expectant mother has already produced antibodies against the infectious disease.
 This antibody testing is normally conducted by a laboratory on behalf of your gynaecologist.

 This test shows whether the pregnant woman has been infected with cytomegalovirus, a herpes virus.
 The first infection with this virus rarely causes any symptoms, so the disease often goes undetected.
 However, if the immune system is already weakened, the disease breaks out and the patient will experience the symptoms of a cold or a flu-like infection.
 In healthy people, the body create antibodies, resulting in lifelong immunity.